akaabdullahmateen/roadmap/css/concepts/index.md

 2. Identify the target media type.
 3. Retrieve all style sheets associated with the document that are specified for the target media type.
 4. Annotate every element of the document tree by assigning a single value to every property based on cascading and inheritance.
-5. From the annotated document tree, generate a formatting structure.).
+5. From the annotated document tree, generate a formatting structure.
 6. Transfer the formatting structure to the target medium for rendering.

 ### Application